St. Rita's Mission Statement

 June 26 – Deacon Royce Winters – Do Black Lives Matter to the Catholic Church https://us02web.zoom.us/meeting/register/tZArfu-grzsoEtzXGupiPim1gzmAotE_mwFq

-August 28th – Donna Grimes – Intercultural Competency and its significance and value to the Catholic Church in the United States https://us02web.zoom.us/meeting/register/tZArfu-grzsoEtzXGupiPim1gzmAotE_mwFq
+August 28th – Donna Grimes – Racism and Intercultural Competency https://us02web.zoom.us/meeting/register/tZArfu-grzsoEtzXGupiPim1gzmAotE_mwFq

-September 25th (tentatively scheduled) – Dr. Kathleen Dorsey Bellow – The Importance of Africentric Catechesis, Part 2 https://us02web.zoom.us/meeting/register/tZArfu-grzsoEtzXGupiPim1gzmAotE_mwFq
+September 25th – Dr. Kathleen Dorsey Bellow – The Importance of Africentric Catechesis, Part 2 https://us02web.zoom.us/meeting/register/tZArfu-grzsoEtzXGupiPim1gzmAotE_mwFq

 Pearlette Springer, Coordinator